harshbhatt99/harshbhatt99/README.md

 ### Hi, I am Harsh 👋

 I am a Machine Learning engineer and Roboticist.
-With Master degree in Mechatronics and 2 post-graduate degrees in Industrial Automation and Applied AI, I have expanded my knowledge to multiple disciplines.
+With a Master's degree in Mechatronics and 2 post-graduate degrees in Industrial Automation and Applied AI, I have expanded my knowledge to multiple disciplines.
 I enjoy working where multiple engineering and science fields are merging.
 I have led teams and managed projects in the past.
-Currently, I am seeking an internship / co-op in the field of Artificial Intelligence, Robotics, Data Science, and Computer Vision.
+Currently, I am working in the field where automation, robotics, data engineering, and AI merge.
-I believe in sustainable innovation and intend to work in that direction.
+I am an advocate of sustainable development and intend to contribute in that direction.

 Here are some ideas to get you started: